ga-adi-gelato/Course-Materials/lessons/product-development/design-thinking-and-ux/readme.md

 - Ask ‘WHY?’ early and often
 - Find out what’s important to your partner, outside of their wallet:

-  - Why does he still carry a picture of his ex-girlfriend?
+  - Why do they still carry a picture of their ex?
-  - When was a time he carried a lot of cash?
-What does she remember most about her first paying job?
+  - When was a time they carried a lot of cash?
+What do they remember most about their first paying job?

-> Instructor note: Remind them you will let them know when time is up.\
+> Instructor note: Remind them you will let them know when time is up.

 Again, make note of any unexpected discoveries along the way and be sure to capture quotes!